kovidgoyal/kitty/docs/shell-integration.rst

 ---------------

 Shell integration is controlled by the :opt:`shell_integration` option.
-By default, all shell integration is enabled.
+By default, all integration features are enabled.
 Individual features can be turned off or it can be disabled entirely as well.
 The :opt:`shell_integration` option takes a space separated list of keywords: